Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means receiving information directly from a reliable source.
-The phrase is figurative and does not involve a literal horse.
+The idiom is figurative and does not involve a literal horse.

 Origin: